cyclejs-community/component-combinators/README.md

 ![slot demo with Combine combinator](examples/CombineDemo/assets/images/animated_demo.gif)

-Note that all component combinator use the same default for merging children components' sinks (whether DOM sinks or non-DOM sinks).
+Note that all component combinators use the same default for merging children components' sinks (whether DOM sinks or non-DOM sinks).
 Those defaults have been extracted for our large oodebase and seem to cover the vast majority of the patterns which occurred in that codebase.